Behavior Expectations

 The bus operator and bus supervisor (on MS/HS shared buses) are in charge of the

-their conduct on the bus.
+bus and the passengers.
+They are responsible for the safety of the students and for their conduct on the bus.
 Riding the bus is a privilege that can be denied temporarily or permanently if the student’s behavior warrants it.
 There will be no refunds as a result of a disciplinary removal from the bus.
 In addition, regular school discipline procedures and consequences apply.
-The following are expectations for all bus riders:
+The following are expectations for all bus riders, in addition to other High School behavior expectations:

 • Stay seated.